Quansight/Quansight-website/apps/labs/posts/czi-eoss-5-conda-forge.md

 In parallel, we were trying to write some documentation for the infrastructure details we were discovering as part of our audit and research.
 After all, one of the problems we detected is that the existing documentation was too scarce and out of date.
 Maybe because the contribution workflow in the old conda-forge website was very clunky.
 Specially in comparison to what we had observed in other projects that were using [Docusaurus](https://docusaurus.io/).
 Our hunch was that if we smoothened the contribution frictions, maybe more folks would be inclined to help maintain the documentation.

-We decided to start a prototype Docusaurus website just to see how it felt to write for this platform, and... the writing experience was too good to ignore.
+We decided to start a prototype website based on Docusaurus just to see how it felt to write for this platform, and... the writing experience was too good to ignore.
 Live reload just _works_ and it is instantaneous.
 Docusaurus would not only allow us to write a React app for the status page.
 It would also enable refactors in all those other Sphinx add-ons, like the blog or the announcements page and RSS feed.
 Instead of having many loosely coupled repositories, we could have _one_ website built from _one_ place...

 So we went for it!